 As everything has its pros and cons.
 GST regime has also its cons but the pros are outweighed by the cons.

-GST regime requires businesses to become tech savvy and tech-friendly.
-As GST processes and compliances are quite complicated, businesses and organisations need to be up to date and on par with advanced technology to implement the GST taxation regime.
+The GST regime requires businesses to become tech-savvy and tech-friendly.
+As GST processes and compliances are quite complicated, businesses and organisations need to be up-to-date and on par with advanced technology to implement the GST taxation regime.

 As India is becoming a key player in the hospitality and tourism sector on the global level, we are still lagging behind many south Asian countries such as Singapore and China.
 These countries provide world-class hospitality facilities with very low tax rates.
 That’s why these countries are number one on tourist's wishlists in the world.